uic-evl/bio-search/README.md

 ## Data availability
 We have extracted and tagged a large number of document figures based on their image modality.
 If you are interested in accessing this dataset, please contact Juan at jtrell2@uic.edu.

+## Projects
+* NX/search: nx monorepo for the user interface
+* search-engine: Pylucene functions and seach API